 1946 National Health Service Act.

-1948 National Assistance Act: abolition of the Poor Law.
+1948 National Assistance Act: this contained the abolition of the Poor Law.

 For more on the idea of the welfare state in Britain, follow this link; for details about contemporary social services in Britain, click here.